 The Cycle of Abuse and Addiction in Relationships

-Addiction can both result from and contribute to relational dysfunction.
-In some cases, individuals remain in unhealthy environments because substances numb the pain.
-In other cases, substance use intensifies conflict and emotional volatility.
+In some cases, individuals remain in unhealthy relationships because substances numb the emotional pain associated with them.
+In other situations, substance use may intensify conflict, emotional volatility, or communication breakdowns.

 Recognizing When Substances Are a Coping Mechanism

-• Drink or use after arguments
+• Drinking or using drugs after arguments or conflict

-• Experience intense cravings following emotional triggers
+• Experiencing intense cravings following emotional triggers

 Healing from Emotional Abuse in Recovery